 Proper Cloth offers made-to-measure shirting online and via a showroom in New York.
 Their photos pull you in, and the fabrics, customer service and enthusiasm and execution should make you stick around.
 The photos, descriptions, and online community that the company has built up help to convey a ton of useful information about Proper Cloth’s shirts and help diminish the uncertainty of buying online.
 Most importantly, it’s easy to perfect the fit, the fabrics are amazing, and their customer service guarantee is solid.
 Modern Fellows’ readers receive a discount of $20 off your first shirt via this link.
 Read more: Proper Cloth Shirt Review

-PROPERSUIT offers an impressive combination of fabrics, finishes and customizations via their showrooms in New York, Chicago, Los Angeles, Portland and San Francisco, and their fully-canvassed, soft-shoulder suit feels and looks remarkable and fit extremely well following a couple of minor touch ups.
-At $850 and up, these aren’t entry-level prices, but if you have the means, you’ll find PROPERSUIT can deliver a phenomenal suit that competes with off-the-rack offerings that can run much higher.
-Read more: A Review of the Propersuit Made-to-Measure Suit
+Hall Madden (formerly Propersuit) offers an impressive combination of fabrics, finishes and customizations via a combination of appointment-only showrooms, concierge services and trunk-shows in Atlanta, Houston, New York, Chicago, Los Angeles, Orange County, Portland, San Francisco, South Florida and Washington, DC and their fully-canvassed, soft-shoulder suit feels and looks remarkable and fit extremely well following a couple of minor touch ups.
+At $850 and up, these aren’t entry-level prices, but if you have the means, you’ll find Hall Madden can deliver a phenomenal suit that competes with off-the-rack offerings that can run much higher.
+Read more: A Review of the Proper Suit Made-to-Measure Suit

 In an era where U.S. consumers have been spoiled by free shipping and unconditional satisfaction guaranteed promises on e-commerce purchases, Sam Hober’s policies and approach are old-school, but their ties are amazing.
 Their grenadine ties — in a variety of weaves and colors — are particularly impressive, and it’s nice to be able to custom order a tie in our favorite width (2.75 inches) and length (57 inches).
 Read more: From Thailand, Custom Necktie Tailor Sam Hober Takes an Old Fashioned Approach to a Digital Age Business